LinkedEarth/actR/README.md

 and Ecosystems - Data & e-Infrastructure (ACCEDE)” project, as part of the Science-driven e-Infrastructure Innovation program.

-We’re still early in the development process, but basic is now availables.
+We’re still early in the development process, but basic functionality is now available.

 ## actR Design and Philososphy